Hydroxocobalamin Injection (Cyanide Poisoning)

 What are some things I need to know or do while I take Hydroxocobalamin Injection?

-- Tell all of your health care providers that you take hydroxocobalamin injection.
+- Tell all of your health care providers that you take hydroxocobalamin injection (cyanide poisoning).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- High blood pressure has happened with hydroxocobalamin injection.
+- High blood pressure has happened with hydroxocobalamin injection (cyanide poisoning).
 Have your blood pressure checked as you have been told by your doctor.

-- You may have skin redness for up to 2 weeks and change in the color of urine to red for up to 5 weeks after getting this medicine.
+- You may have skin redness for up to 2 weeks and change in the color of urine to red for up to 5 weeks after getting hydroxocobalamin injection (cyanide poisoning).
 Avoid sun, sunlamps, and tanning beds while your skin is red.
 Talk with your doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using hydroxocobalamin injection while you are pregnant.
+You will need to talk about the benefits and risks of using hydroxocobalamin injection (cyanide poisoning) while you are pregnant.

 How is this medicine (Hydroxocobalamin Injection) best taken?